-Acquis tion Setup

-(Channels/Z Time Points Stitch Auto Focus Reference Rules Notes
+Acc uisition Setup Change XY us Channels/Z Time Points Stit ch Auto Focus Reference Rules Notes Summary Capture until the st top button is clicked.
+Save Restore) (Cancel OK

-Change XY usin g None -

-Summary

-Capture until the stor button is cicked.

-Save) (Re store) (Cancel OK

-Points in the stage area must be stored before an acquisition protocol can be configured to use them.
-See Adding Points on page 212.

-The XY stage must be configured with a focus drive for storing positions.
-See Set Up and Calibrate the XY Stage on page 206.

-The focus drive that you select for the stage may be different to the focus drive that you select for acquiring stacks in the Channels/Z tab.
+- Points in the stage area must be stored before an acquisition protocol can be configured to use them.
+See Adding Points - The XY stage must be configured with a focus drive for storing positions.
+See Set Up and Calibrate the XY Stage. - The focus drive that you select for the stage may be different to the focus drive that you select for acquiring stacks in the Channels/Z tab.
 This will allow you to move between acquisition points with a microscope focus drive, and to capture Z series with a piezo drive.

-To use a configured stage in an acquisition protocol and perform a multipoint experiment select the Points tab and choose the stage in Change XY using.

-To perform an experiment at only one location set the option None.

-Other tabs are configured as required for the channels and/or stacks to be acquired at each XY location.
+- To use a configured stage in an acquisition protocol and perform a multipoint experiment select the Points tab and choose the stage in Change XY using. - To perform an experiment at only one location set the option None. - Other tabs are configured as required for the channels and/or stacks to be acquired at each XY location.
 When the experiment is run each point stored by the stage will be visited in turn and the required steps executed.
-This will be repeated to meet the requirements set in the Time tab.

-When the acquisition is run an image sequence is created for each point.
-All the image sequences from a single multipoint acquisition are organized within a folder in your library.
+This will be repeated to meet the requirements set in the Time tab. - When the acquisition is run an image sequence is created for each point.
+All the image sequences from a single multipoint acquisition are organized within a folder in your library